 D. Lectures, Speeches and Manuscripts

-Advisory Council Members may not use confidential, proprietary, or sensitive information of the Bank obtained as an Advisory Council Member in any teaching, lecturing, speaking or writing engagement, without written approval by the General Counsel in consultation with the Board Chair.
+Directors may not use confidential, proprietary, or sensitive information obtained as a Director in any teaching, lecturing, speaking or writing engagement, without review and written approval by the General Counsel in consultation with the Board Chair.

 E. Internet Postings